ESG Shareholder Engagement and Downside Risk

 56 Pages Posted: 25 Nov 2016 Last revised: 3 Jun 2020

-We show that shareholder engagement on environmental, social and governance (ESG) issues creates value by reducing downside risk, measured using lower partial moments and value at risk.
-We document this effect by exploiting proprietary access to the complete engagement database of one of the world’s largest institutional shareholder activist.
-The risk effect of ESG engagement varies across engagement themes.
-It is effective when governance or strategy topics are addressed, and if changes in firms’ environmental policies (especially on climate risk) are coupled with governance improvements.
+We examine whether engagement on environmental, social and governance (ESG) issues can benefit shareholders by reducing firms’ downside risk, measured using lower partial moments and value at risk.
+Using a proprietary database, we provide evidence supporting this hypothesis.
+We further find that the measured risk effects vary across engagement success and engagement themes.
+Engagement appears most effective in lowering downside risk when addressing governance or strategy topics and when changes in firms’ environmental policies (especially on climate risk) are coupled with governance improvements.
 We find corroborating evidence in that successful engagement reduces the firm’s exposure to a downside risk factor.

 Keywords: ESG, Shareholder Activism, Downside Risk, Corporate Governance, Climate Change